Typography That Converts: Font Psychology in Branding

 As we enter 2025, top-tier brands are leveraging identity systems for visual appeal, strategic alignment, scalable growth, and category dominance.
 A report from Lucidpress (Now Marq) shows that holistic brand identities can increase revenue by up to 23% and improve customer trust across all digital platforms.

-This guide is for founders and brand operators who want to lead with clarity, differentiate at every touchpoint, and scale without sacrificing authenticity.
+As an awarded agency specializing in brand building services, this guide is for founders and brand operators who want to lead with clarity, differentiate at every touchpoint, and scale without sacrificing authenticity.

 If that sounds like you, let’s break down what’s needed to build a world-class brand identity in 2025.